 Lower velocity at the wall reduces pressure drop and consequently power consumption for the pumping effect

 The higher core velocity with low wall velocity extensively improves the erosion-resistance effect in the pipe and contributes to lower heat dissipation.

 Induce mixing effect substantially improve the filtering effect and reduce settlement in the pipe which is the main reason for maintenance and emergency shutdown in the pump

 We have confirmed through a series of POC that this technology enables us to reduce drag forces by as much as 25% and drop convective heat loss to the pipe walls by up to 20%.

-This is a new patented technology that is developed fundamentally based on the Fourier Pipe.
+This is a priority design that is developed fundamentally based on the Fourier Pipe.
 The Fourier Casing was developed to improve the efficiency of Geothermal flow loops by reducing heat transfer to the formation, flow inserts (FI) using Fourier technology to concentrate the flow towards the core, which decelerates the flow at the walls leading to lower convective heat transfer.
 The enhanced heat transfer efficiency is further improved by using secondary outer layers for the two-shell casing tubes.
 This technology lowers the heat loss to the casing, which is proven as a technical barrier to the feasibility of Enhanced Geothermal Processes.
 Our POC proves that a 10% improvement in heat efficiency is the minimum advantage of this technology, however, our team detail engagement on Geothermal projects enables further improvement by more specific design based on the reservoir heat character and ground formation